padrino/padrino-framework/guides/padrino-mailer.md

     $ padrino g mailer Sample registration_email

-This mailer defines a mail type called ‘`registration_mail`’ with the specified attributes for delivery.
-The `body` method is invoking the render command passing the `name` attribute to the body message template which should be defined in `[views_path]/mailers/sample/registration_email.erb` as shown below:
+This mailer defines a mail route called ‘`registration_mail`’ within the '`sample`' mailer.
+The '`registration_email`' route accepts the name and email arguments.
+Arguments are passed to the email body template via the `locals` method.
+The render command renders the email body template with the local variables, which should be defined in `[views_path]/mailers/sample/registration_email.erb` as shown below:

     # ./views/mailers/sample/registration_email.erb
     This is the body of the email and can access the <%= name %> variable.